 Acton employs a series of leading online diagnostics that help to gauge critical thinking and entrepreneurial mindset.
-Once you begin your application, our admissions team will let you know more about the series, how to prepare, and will administer them to you after your application is completed.
+Once you begin your application, our admissions team will let you know more about the tests, how to prepare, and will administer them to you as you complete your application.

 An official paper transcript from all undergraduate and post-graduate (full or part-time) institutions attended must be submitted to the Admissions Office at 1404 Riverside Drive, Austin, Texas, 78741.
 These transcripts will be verified.
 If you were educated at an international institution, you must have your transcripts evaluated by an international academic credential verification agency to confirm that your degree is equivalent to a degree from a four-year undergraduate program at an accredited U.S. institution.

-Your Acton application includes three recommendations from people who can speak about you in a professional setting.
-You will enter their names and emails into the online application, and they will receive an email with specific instructions on how to upload their recommendation.
+Your Acton application includes three recommendations from people who can speak about your professional capacity and personal character.
+You will enter their names and emails into the online application, and they will receive specific instructions on how to upload their recommendation.
 Recommenders must have email and access to the internet in order to submit recommendations on your behalf.

 Acton will not defer any applicant’s acceptance to the program unless expressly approved by the Acton Admissions Committee.

 The Acton MBA is accredited through SACS and is a program of Hardin-Simmons University.

 12) Once I begin my application, how do I exit and save my work?